-^{17.} See, e.g., DANIELS & MARTIN, supra note 1, at 63-65 (providing results from various studies, which demonstrate the low occurrence of personal injury claims relative to the number of individuals sustaining actionable injuries); HENSLER ET AL., supra note 15, at 110 (concluding that, typically, an "injured person does not even consider the notion of seeking compensation from some other person or entity who might have been associated with the accident . . . or if he does think about this possibility, he is unlikely to pursue it" and that except for "motor vehicle accident victims, only a minority, even among those who are quite seriously injured, ever consider claiming; of those, just a small fraction use legal mechanisms"); David M. Engel, The Oven Bird's Song: Insiders, Outsiders, and Personal Injuries in an American Community, 18 LAW & Soc'y Rev. 551, 551-62 (1984) (noting the low use of litigation and that this low use is based upon a culture of "individualism emphasizing self-sufficiency"); Deborah R. Hensler, The Real World of Tort Litigation, in EVERYDAY PRACTICES AND TROUBLE CASES 155, 157-60 (Austin Sarat et al. eds., 1998) (describing two studies which indicated that few individuals commenced liability claims after sustaining an injury); Richard E. Miller & Austin Sarat, Grievances, Claims, and Disputes: Assessing the Adversary Culture, 15 LAW & SOC'Y REV. 525, 536-46 (1980-81) (noting that "significant grievances [are] by no means a rare or unusual event," but with tortious conduct, litigation is "relatively rare").
+17. See, e.g., DANIELS & MARTIN, supra note 1, at 63-65 (providing results from various studies, which demonstrate the low occurrence of personal injury claims relative to the number of individuals sustaining actionable injuries); HENSLER ET AL., supra note 15, at 110 (concluding that, typically, an "injured person does not even consider the notion of seeking compensation from some other person or entity who might have been associated with the accident . . . or if he does think about this possibility, he is unlikely to pursue it" and that except for "motor vehicle accident victims, only a minority, even among those who are quite seriously injured, ever consider claiming; of those, just a small fraction use legal mechanisms"); David M. Engel, The Oven Bird's Song: Insiders, Outsiders, and Personal Injuries in an American Community, 18 LAW & SOC'Y REV. 551, claims is very high.
+For example, such a pattern of underclaiming is supported by studies of medical negligence, which indicate the ratios of valid claims to filed claims to be ten to one and eight to one.